 Hearing aids or masking devices

-Dr. Gertis may prescribe a hearing aid especially if you have experienced hearing loss.
+Dr. Gergits may prescribe a hearing aid especially if you have experienced hearing loss.
 You may also benefit from a masking device, which is similar to a hearing aid.
 Instead of assisting in hearing loss, masking devices deliver a soothing sound to drown out the unwanted sound of tinnitus.

 Other treatments include therapies, like Tinnitus Retraining Therapy and cognitive therapy, dental treatment, cochlear implants, and natural/herbal remedies